gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

     head(dat)

 Let's figure out how many genes are in this set by calculating the dimensions of our data frame.
+The output is "rows   columns"

     dim(dat)
     [1] 570   9